 Glencar Waterfall in County Leitrim is situated northeast of Sligo town centre, is also a stunning site to visit.
 What could possibly be more relaxing than walking or driving through this peaceful environment surrounded by breathtaking natural artefacts?

 Asides from its astonishingly interesting history, Sligo also has a wonderful riverside where there are lots of bars and shops to visit in the town centre.
 The people couldn’t be more friendly and welcoming so you will feel right at home.
+All of these advantages contribute in offering many things to do in Sligo.

 History of Sligo, Ireland